justingrant94/Project/README.md

 **CSS**
 1. Using flex-box
-2. colours for the counters Red and Blue
+2. Colours for the counters Red and Blue
 3. Styling for the slots to appear as circles.

 <img width="347" alt="Screenshot 2022-07-11 at 17 14 34" src="https://user-images.githubusercontent.com/73545574/178309976-e43ec159-fe3e-4c7c-8d24-414c8f85437d.png">